CMB2000 : Essential Biomedical Research Skills

 Basic experience and practical competence in the core molecular techniques is important to all students irrespective of the degree programme (S1).
 Emphasis will be made on the link between techniques by investigating a putative gene that has sequence similarity to other proteins involved in transmembrane transport (K1).
 The techniques progress from isolation of genetic material, engineering genes into plasmids and transformation of organisms to produce the protein product.
 Characterisation of the protein, expression, identification and quantification follow (S2).

 Although frequently referred to as bioinformatics, the module does look at wider informatics (S3).
 BLAST searching and interpretation of results on several commonly used bioinformatics websites provides students with sufficient knowledge to use the tools without becoming bioinformaticians.
 The need to revisit the avoidance of plagiarism is timely at this point as students start to write more essays and gain a better understanding of scientific writing (S4).
-As much as we might want to ignore them, Wikis are widely used and therefore including their use here is relevant.
 ‘Cloud-based’ documents and databases are increasingly popular and will be used to handle some of the data and link the laboratory practical and informatics strands.
 Students will have the ability to access a formative interactive on-line practical that they can perform as many times as they wish individually or as a study group prior to the on-line assessment.
 Drop-in workshops will be available for students who are struggling with any aspect of this practical.

 A close integration between didactic lectures and practical sessions in an IT cluster allow students to immediately apply theoretical knowledge.
 Each week students get a 1 hr lecture on one aspect of numerical data analysis (K2) followed by a 1 hr practical class in which commercially available statistical software will be used (S5).
 The sequence of topics develops an appreciation of statistics and an introductory competence in their use.